berryvansomeren/splart/README.md

 ### Todos:

-Double check all logic, you should always be using the nn.Parameter version of the tensors -> You need to fix a conceptual issue with the persistent mask -> There should be a separate mask for "samples rendered" and "samples optimized"
+Add a brush scale multiplier.
+Loss goes down to 0.11 but by that time, brushes are way too small.
+Perhaps x2 is a good start?

-Debug using a non-square image!
-Colors seem not to correspond
+Debug sampling using a non-square image!
+Colors seem not to correspond to sampling locations

 Add Redraw
 Add automatic target image size selection